narenallam/OrderMatchingSystem/README.md

       and updates the status to 'Success'
     * When a new sell order arrives, matcher deducts all buy orders from the  orderqueue, and updates the status to 'Success'.

-        Note: Even we have two order queues, one queue will always be empty(either buy or sell).
-              Mather is being used by a single thread.
-When we have more cores available we can create thread-per-stock, and better through-put is possible by parallelizing.

     Concurrency:
         Application is designed in multi-threaded way.

-        Threading Model:
-            * Used Producer - Consumer and Boss-Worker threading models
-            * The design depends on 'which runs faster' strategy(Producer or Consumer).
-            * In a typical trading system producer is always faster than the consumer
-            * if procducer is taking X time and consumer is taking Y time to process, and X < Y, we create Y/X Consumer threads, if those many processors are available.
-            * 98% application logic is designed using lock-free concurrency.

-        There are 3 main treads:
-        1. orderProcess - Boss thread, which controls remaining 2 threads.
-        2. matchingProcess - Wroker(Consumer) thread,  this is where the business logic goes.
-        3. readerWriterProcess - Worker(Producer) thread, this thread provides data feed for matchingProcess.
-        4. Producer and Consumer threads are synchronized by using condition_variable(rare) and atomics(frequent)
-        5. Boss and Worker threads are synchronozed by using atomics<>

-        OrderMatching.cpp is the main source file which contains definitions for all of the above functionalities.

-        Note: I haven't completely taken the advantage of lock-free on orderqueue, because only one thread should be working on it, but the memory-pooled concept of boost::lockfree::spsc_queue is utilized.
+        but the memory-pooled concept of boost::lockfree::spsc_queue is utilized.

     Scalability: